MediumRar/gsdeb/README.md

 cd ~/gsdeb
 ```

 Now you can make some configurations in the install script itself or via the various configuration files (dwm, dmenu, st etc.).
+You should check the install script in particular, to make sure, everything is installed for the correct user!
 ```
 vi install.sh
 ```